NamPE286/DemonListVN-v3-api/README.md

 - Define all environment variable mentioned in `.env.example`.
 - You are ready to go!
 - Note: If you want to update the API, you have to pull new docker image manually.

-### Method 2: Deploy with source code

-Use this method if you want to make change to the source code.

-#### Steps (for Azure)

-- Create a new Azure Container App resource.
-- Define all environment variable mentioned in `.env.example`.
-- In Azure Container App resource page, go to Continuous Deployment and connect with your GitHub account (you may have to create a Container Registry before this step).
-- You are ready to go!

-Note: Other cloud platform (e.g: GCP, AWS, ...) usually have service equivalent to Azure Container App (e.g: Cloud Run in GCP, ...).